Planetary Climates & Finding Other Worlds

 Being in the habitable zone doesn’t guarantee a planet is habitable!

-Venus is near the inner edge and is a 735 K hellscape.
+Venus is inside the inner edge (0.72 AU, closer to the Sun than the HZ) and is a 735 K hellscape.
 Mars is near the outer edge and is a frozen desert.

 Habitability depends on: